 Explore the most biodiverse environment in the world aboard comfortable amazon river cruises

 Cruise down the calm waters of the continent’s most famous natural landmark, the Amazon River, on an amazon river cruises while watching pink river dolphins, cayman, and anacondas in their natural habitat.
-The Amazon is the source of a multitude of wildlife, with its very own eco system and it will be an unique experience to take on of the amazon river cruises.
+The Amazon is the source of a multitude of wildlife, with its very own eco system and it will be a unique experience to take on of the amazon river cruises.
 South America’s jewel in the crown offers an abundance of rich experiences which will stay with you for ever.
-Unwind and learn about one of the worlds most fascinating jungles.
-Experience this ecological masterpiece first hand and become one of the lucky few to say “I cruised down the Amazon.”

 Introduction to our Amazon River Cruises

 For David Livingstone Types

 The Amazon rainforest is huge, about half the land mass of the contiguous United States, or the continent of Europe.
 It’s home to over half the world’s plant and animal species.
 If it crawls, climbs, howls or bites, it or one of its relatives can probably be found in the Amazon rainforest.

 But if it can’t be found in the Amazon Rainforest, it can probably be found nearby in the Amazon River.
 The Amazon River is huge too.
 Exploring either one of these used to require a David Livingstone-esque level of fortitude and derring-do; without an aversion to: spiders; insects; snakes; piranhas; monkeys; crocodiles; cannibals.
 Exploring the Amazon in this manner is actually still possible.
 If you are in a very small minority of special individuals.